 I’m feeling uncomfortable in my body AND I’m a great listener, a thoughtful partner & a caring friend.

 I’m having a challenging body day AND I’m also on a lifelong journey of choosing to respect my ‘here & now’ body.

 I can feel discomfort AND acceptance at the same time.

 Maybe it’s a feeling of discomfort, feeling uncomfortable.
-So, the statement may become “I feel uncomfortable”, or “I am having a difficult body day”, or “I feel physically uneasy in my body today”.
+So, the first sentence of the statement may become “I feel uncomfortable”, or “I am having a difficult body day”, or “I feel physically uneasy in my body today”.
 This is important.
 It allows you to acknowledge the physical sensations without playing into the hand of societal expectations.

 I feel it important to mention regarding the above, that folks are reclaiming the word fat as a neutral, non-medical, descriptor of body size.
-The word fat has been a word that for decades (check out my ‘weight loss ads through the decades’ post a few back) that has been used in a derogatory way, a snarl or hiss directed at someone’s body, or at ones own body.
+The word fat has been a word that for decades, has been used in a derogatory way, a snarl or hiss directed at someone’s body, or at ones own body.
 Folks reclaiming the word share it as a neutral descriptor, a way to talk about their body that feels honest & direct.
 A reclaiming & reframing of a word that previously elicited so much shame.
 Folks share that it feels incredibly empowering.
-So, use it as you feel comfortable to do so I am absolutely still learning in this domain.
+So, use it as you feel comfortable to do so, I am absolutely still learning in this domain.
 I use the word fat a lot more than I use to, particularly when discussing fat activist & body positive movements.
 I see people get startled or confused when they hear the word for the first time in a context that isn’t negative.